trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 A `ticket` has a type, which is based on the type of the payload.
 For example a `string ticket` is a `ticket` whose payload is of type `string`.

-All these informations are public, and in particular, can be read by any contract holding the `ticket`.
+All this information is public, and in particular, can be read by any contract holding the `ticket`.

 There are three main features at the core of `tickets`, each associated with one of these three components: